-When you apply for a loan, the lender may inquire about any 401k loans.
+When you apply for a loan, the lender may specifically inquire about any 401k loans as part of the application process.
 This could hinder your ability to gain credit because it increases your debt obligation and reduces assets.
 Lenders usually weigh your debt-to-income (DTI) ratio as heavily as your credit score, and having a DTI ratio of more than 35 percent will probably prevent you from getting a loan.

 A 401k can indirectly impact your finances and reduce your ability to pay other loans with opportunity costs.
 When you pay back a 401k, you have to factor in taxes.
-If you borrow $300, for instance, and have a 28 percent tax rate, you would need to earn $416 to pay back that $300.
+If you borrow $300, for instance, and have a 24 percent tax rate, you would need to earn just more than $394 to pay back that $300.
 Also, this diverts money away from an interest-bearing account, which dwindles your income during retirement.